MarkoDavkovski/Todo-React/README.md

 **Title: Simple React Todo App**

 **Description:**

 This is a simple React Todo application that I developed as a learning project to improve my understanding of state management in React.
+You can access the live preview of the app [here](https://precious-dusk-5fafe7.netlify.app/).
 This application serves as a practical demonstration of how to create, manage, and manipulate state within a React application.

 **Key Features:**